MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-devices.md

 #### Passwordless authentication

 To further simplify access for your frontline workforce, you can use passwordless authentication methods so that workers don’t need to remember or enter their passwords.
+Passwordless authentication methods remove the use of a password at sign-in and replaces it with:

+- Something the user has, like a phone or security key.
+- Something the user is or knows, like biometrics or a PIN.

 Passwordless authentication methods are also typically more secure, and many can satisfy MFA requirements if necessary.

 Before proceeding with a passwordless authentication method, determine whether it can work in your existing environment.
 Considerations like cost, OS support, personal device requirement, and MFA support, can affect whether an authentication method would work for your needs.
 For example, FIDO2 security keys are currently considered too expensive, and SMS and Authenticator sign in might not be possible if frontline workers aren’t permitted to bring their personal devices to work.